WE ARE A COMMUNITY, TOGETHER WE COMMIT OURSELVES TO THE FUTURE.

 Have an interest in government and citizenship.

-Have outstanding qualities of leadership, good morale character, cooperativeness, dependability and participation in extra-curricular activities.
+Have outstanding qualities of leadership, good moral character, cooperativeness, dependability and participation in extra-curricular activities.

 Parents, friends, contributors and sponsors are invited to attend the Opening Convocation on Sunday, the Inauguration on Thursday (followed by a reception), Wisconsin Careers and College Options and the final General Assembly on Friday.